Tenterfield

 Tenterfield is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Tenterfield, as per the latest Census evaluation, 95.5% of dwellings were houses, with the remaining 4.4% being semi-detached homes, apartments, or other types.
-This compares to Non-Metro NSW's figures of 93.0% houses and 6.9% other dwellings.
-Home ownership in Tenterfield stood at 58.1%, with mortgaged properties making up 22.3% and rented dwellings accounting for 19.6%.
-The median monthly mortgage repayment was $1,083, lower than Non-Metro NSW's average of $1,100.
-The median weekly rent in Tenterfield was recorded at $240, matching the Non-Metro NSW figure.
-Nationally, Tenterfield's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Tenterfield's dwelling structure, as per the latest Census, consisted of 95.5% houses and 4.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 93.0% houses and 6.9% other dwellings.
+Home ownership in Tenterfield stood at 58.1%, with mortgaged dwellings at 22.3% and rented ones at 19.6%.
+The median monthly mortgage repayment was $1,083, below Non-Metro NSW's average of $1,100.
+The median weekly rent in Tenterfield was $240, matching Non-Metro NSW's figure.
+Nationally, Tenterfield's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing